andrewrgoss/codingbat-csharp/README.md

 # codingbat-csharp
-CodingBat exercises written in C#
+My solutions in C# to some of the CodingBat (http://codingbat.com) exercises